QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: The State of Software for Quantum Computing

-As for Quantum Optimization, Julia is a great language to develop packages due to the already consolidated \texttt{JuMP} community, having this library widely used in Optimization and Operations Research.
+As for Quantum Optimization, \texttt{Julia} provides essential features on top of the above-mentioned growing environment, as it was designed for high-performance computing \cite{julia:2017}.
+Hence, it allows for the development of efficient algorithms and avoids the two-language problem that occurs when part of an interpreted language, e.g., \texttt{Python}, code must be rewritten in a compiled one, e.g., \texttt{C++}, when aiming for performance.
+This has been the case for \href{https://github.com/recruit-communications/pyqubo}{\texttt{PyQUBO}}~\cite{pyqubo:2021} and \href{https://amplify.fixstars.com/en/}{\texttt{Amplify}}~\cite{fixstars}, where the core of the reformulator to QUBO problems had to be rewritten from \texttt{Python} to \texttt{C++}.
+Also, \texttt{JuMP} is an open-source library used by the Operations Research and Optimization communities because it supports a broad range of Optimization classes, is efficient, extensible, and user-friendly.

-Moreover, programming on quantum computers in Julia does not exclude one from using \texttt{Qiskit} to access IBM's hardware, for example.
-Building Python package wrappers with tools such as \href{https://github.com/cjdoris/Pythoncall.jl}{\texttt{PythonCall}}~\cite{PythonCall} allows exploring the benefits of Julia and the wide variety of quantum software packages in Python.
+Moreover, programming in \texttt{Julia} does not exclude one from using quantum computers, e.g., using \texttt{Qiskit} to access IBM's hardware.
+Building Python package wrappers with tools such as \href{https://github.com/cjdoris/Pythoncall.jl}{\texttt{PythonCall}}~\cite{PythonCall} allows exploring the benefits of \texttt{Julia} and the wide variety of quantum software packages in \texttt{Python}.
+This review of the software status for quantum computing motivated us to write our tools in \texttt{Julia}, leveraging the strengths of the programming language and the existing package environment for operations research and quantum computing.